Battle of Upton

 The Battle of Upton was fought on 28 August 1651 when a New Model Army detachment under the command of Colonel John Lambert made a surprise attack on Royalists defending the river Severn crossing at Upton-upon-Severn, 6 mi below Worcester.
-In the action which followed the Royalist commander Major General Edward Massey was severely wounded and the surviving Royalists were driven out of the town and north along the Worcester Road.
+In the action which followed, the Royalist commander Major General Edward Massey was severely wounded and the surviving Royalists were driven out of the town and north along the Worcester Road.

 The successful attack allowed Parliamentary forces to approach Worcester from the west and was an important action in completing Cromwell's investment of Worcester as a prelude to his assault and capture of the city.

 Prelude

 On his return from Scotland Oliver Cromwell took command of the Parliamentary forces arrayed against the Royalist army encamped in and around Worcester.
 Initially he concentrated his forces at Evesham which blocked any Royalist advance on London.

 Cromwell's force at Evesham were increasing daily.
 By the time he arrived in person on 27 August his forces out-numbered the Royalists by nearly two to one and he was able to carry out the second part of his plan, which was to cut off the Royalists from Wales and the west.

 His first planned act was to occupy the west bank of the River Severn.
-To do this, on the next day, 28 August, a strong detachment, both horse (cavalry) and foot (infantry), under the command of Colonel John Lambert, was ordered to march from Evesham to Upton-upon-Severn and drive Major General Edward Massey from there, by taking possession of the bridge at Saxons Lode farm and occupying the town (which is located on the west bank of the Severn).
+To do this, on the next day, 28 August, a strong detachment, both horse (cavalry) and foot (infantry), under the command of Colonel John Lambert, was ordered to march from Evesham to Upton-upon-Severn and drive Major General Edward Massey from there, by taking possession of the bridge and occupying the town (which is located on the west bank of the Severn).

 Leaving Evesham, Lambert's detachment marched the 13 mi, arriving on the east bank of the Severn at Upton that the evening.
-They found the bridge broken down, but a plank had been left across the ruined arches by which it was possible that few daring men might, with some danger and difficulty, effect a passage and surprise the Royalists encamped on the West bank in the town.
+They found the bridge broken down, but a plank had been left across the ruined arches by which it was possible that a few daring men might, with some danger and difficulty, effect a passage and surprise the Royalists encamped on the West bank in the town.
 Lambert resolved to try.